BiSS® C protocol support

 About RESOLUTE and EVOLUTE encoders

-Renishaw RESOLUTE and EVOLUTE encoders use the BiSS C-mode (unidirectional) serial protocol.
+Renishaw RESOLUTE and EVOLUTE encoders use the BiSS C (unidirectional) serial protocol.

 - Rotary encoders are single-turn (with 2n counts per revolution and no revolution counting).